JordanMartinez/purescript-ecosystem-update/markdown/debrief.md

 Specifically, the breaking changes made to `node-streams`' `write` and `writeString` didn't implement the correct FFI signature.
 This needed to be resolved before a `0.15.0` release could be made and a new set of libraries released.

+## Miscellaneous things not in a chronological order

+- Dependencies on entities outside of Core Team members controls:
+  - `easy-purescript-nix`:
+    - `easy-purescript-nix` didn't add the `0.15.0` alpha releases when such PRs were submitted
+    - as a result, `spago`, which depends on that for its tests, couldn't be updated until it used a fork of `easy-purescript-nix`
+- dependencies before `0.15.0` PureScript release PR would build
+  - updating tests to use the released version of libraries
+  - referring to the first `0.15.0` package set

 ## General Takeaways

 - Having a monorepo for (or a subset of some of the libraries in) `core`, `contrib`, `node`, and `web` libraries would speed up their releases: